deaththed0g/ac6-post-process-ce-table/README.md

 There are two types of cutscenes that play depending on the situation:

-- Campaign/Scene Viewer Cutscenes: These play between missions or can be accessed via the SCENE VIEWER.
-The table will not work with these.
+- Cutscenes that play between missions in campaign mode or can be accessed via the SCENE VIEWER.

-- In-Engine/Mission Cutscenes: These play within a mission (e.g., the opening sequence or the Aigaion’s entrance in Mission 1).
-The table works partially with these.
+- Cutscenes that play within a mission (e.g., the opening sequence or the Aigaion’s entrance in Mission 1).

-While the table is incompatible with the first type, it functions partially during mission-integrated sequences.
+While the table is incompatible with the first type, it will work partially with the second one.

 ![ac6pp_01](https://github.com/user-attachments/assets/f8b6cf4e-774e-41be-aed6-f1449b3714de)